Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: R Package shrinkDSM

-The arguments provided in the named list for \texttt{phi\_param} behave in the same fashion as those for the variances of the innovations and the means of the initial states, albeit with the suffix \texttt{\_phi}.\\ A further goal is to combine the benefits of the low-level (and therefore fast) programming language \texttt{C++} with those of the higher level language \texttt{R}, with its interpreted code and rich suite of data wrangling software.
-All computationally intensive code is implemented in \texttt{C++} and then interfaced with \texttt{R} via the \texttt{Rcpp} \citep{eddelbuettel2011rcpp} package.
-Code dealing with plotting and interpreting results, as well as checking MCMC convergence, is then written in \texttt{R}, allowing for easy interfacing with other \texttt{R} packages (e.g. \texttt{coda}; \citealt{plummer2006coda}).
+A further goal is to combine the benefits of the low-level (and therefore fast) programming language \texttt{C++} with those of the higher level language \texttt{R}, with its interpreted code and rich suite of data wrangling software.
+All computationally intensive code is implemented in \texttt{C++} and then interfaced with \texttt{R} via the \texttt{Rcpp}\cite{eddelbuettel2011rcpp} package.
+Code dealing with plotting and interpreting results, as well as checking MCMC convergence, is then written in \texttt{R}, allowing for easy interfacing with other \texttt{R} packages (e.g. \texttt{coda}\cite{plummer2006coda}).
 Furthermore, forecasting of survival times based on new covariates and the use of time-varying covariates is supported.